rlizzo/pyscience/20141209_TCIA/TCIA.md

 Title: Python access to the Cancer Imaging Archive (TCIA) through a REST API
 Author: Adamos Kyriakou
 Date: Tuesday December 9th, 2014
-Tags: Python, IPython Notebook, Medical Image Processing, Data Mining, REST,
+Tags: Python, IPython Notebook, Medical Image Processing, Data Mining, REST, pandas
 Categories: Data Mining, Web

 In this post I will talk about the Cancer Imaging Archive, a massive collection of freely available medical image data, and demonstrate how to programmatically access and retrieve that data through a Python client tapping into the provided REST API.